Table of contents

 PALB2: This gene works as a partner with the BRCA2 gene to repair DNA and prevent cancer growth.
 Mutations in this gene are thought to contribute to both breast and pancreatic cancer risk.

-Acquired mutations are those that result from exposure to cancer causing agents, such as tobacco smoke.
-This is why smoking is so closely related to increased pancreatic cancer risk.
+Acquired mutations are those that result from exposure to cancer-causing agents, such as tobacco smoke.
+This is why smoking is so closely related to a high risk of pancreatic cancer.
 Causes of other acquired mutations are unknown.

 The National Cancer Institute, an institute at the National Institutes of Health, regularly surveys and reports instances of cancer cases and deaths in the United States.
 According to their statistics, there were an estimated 83,777 people living with pancreatic cancer in the United States in 2018.
 Based on 2016-2018 data, 1.7 percent of men and women will receive a pancreatic cancer diagnosis sometime in their lifetime.
 This makes it the 11th most common cancer in the United States.

 Pancreatic cancer is more common with increasing age and slightly more common in men than women.

 Because this cancer is difficult to detect early, it is often only diagnosed at an advanced state, with the 5-year survival rate being 10.8%.
 This rate is affected by whether the cancer has metastasized or not.
 Localized cancer survival rates are as high as 41.6%.